Oscar Goodman: In popular culture

 Goodman also guest-starred as himself in several episodes of NBC comedy-drama Las Vegas.

 In 2007, the Las Vegas Redevelopment Agency commissioned the creation of a 21 foot high neon martini, designed by Selbert Perkins Design (built by Fluoresco Lighting and Signs on Fremont Street).
 The martini was named for Oscar Goodman, and is colloquially referred to as "Oscar's Martini" in his honor.

 Goodman was interviewed for the television programs The Making of the Mob: New York and The Making of the Mob: Chicago in 2015 and 2016, respectively.
-He also guest-starred as himself in several episodes of the comedy-drama series Las Vegas.